Augmenting the in-store shopping experience

 Once we had explored some potential ideas, the next task was to see if what could work.
 I was far too eager to wait until we had allocated development resource, so instead I scoured the internet looking for prototypes that could achieve our goal.

 Most of the traditional design tools weren't up to the task, so instead I turned to Xcode.
-By scanning Woolworth products using a AR mapping app and hacking a simple tutorial I was able to build this demo using an iPhone X and ARKit over the course of a weekend
+By scanning Woolworth products using an AR mapping app and hacking a simple tutorial I was able to build this demo using an iPhone X and ARKit over the course of a weekend

 Augmented in-store experience